 When you mix fresh chopped tomatoes, cucumbers, onions, and bell peppers, and dress it all with lemon juice, olive oil, tahini, zaatar, you get one of the most delicious salads you have ever tried.

 Israeli salad is a standard Israeli side dish in Israeli cuisine.
-There is no need to emphasize how healthy this salad is!
+There is no need to emphasize how wholesome this salad is!

 1.10 Tabbouleh